lnxchk/pdgarage-samples/README.md

 * **garage-repo**: Chef / Cinc repo.
 Project: Create a *chef_handler* that will push information about all changed resources in a Chef / Cinc run to a PagerDuty change event.

-Working on Change Event Transformers
+Working on Change Event Transformers.
+Testing this out!